-NOTE: 38 The Company continues to monitor the impact of the Covid-19 on its business, including its impact on customers, supply-chain, employees and logistics.
-Due care has been exercised, in concluding on significant accounting judgements and estimates, including in relation to recoverability of receivables, assessment for impairment of intangibles, investments and inventory, based on the information available to date, while preparing the Company's financial statement as of and for the year ended 31st March, 2020.
+NO I: : Se The Company continues to monitor the impact of the Covid-19 on its business, including its impact on customers, supply-chain, employees and logistics.
+Due care has been exercised, in concluding on significant accounting judgements and estimates, including in relation to recoverability of receivables, assessment for impairment of intangibles, investments and inventory, based on the information available to date, while preparing the Company's au-clitted financial statements as of and for the year ended March 31, 2021.